SAKryukov/vscode-extensible-markdown/README.md

 * User-configurable Markup syntax coloring for plug-ins;
 * Optional embedding of CSS in HTML;
 * Optional Detection of the document title based on user-configurable Regular Expression;
-* Optional preview in the default Web browser;
 * Preview in Visual Studio Code, in a full-size window or side by side, with styles fully matching the generated HTML file;
 * Configuration of all processing details of the extension, [&ldquo;markdown-it&rdquo;](https://www.npmjs.com/package/markdown-it) and its plug-ins, from a single source.